Image

 British Aerospace (Hawker-Siddeley/Avro) 748

-Like the contemporary Fokker F27 it has large oval cabin windows.
+Like the contemporary Fokker F27 the propliner has large oval cabin windows.
 The rounded nacelles are typically suited for the Dart engines and also leave room for the main gear.
 The nose is quite round, with as finishing touch narrow eyebrow cockpit windows.
-Finally the tail has a forward swept trailing edge and a big dorsal fin.
+Finally, the tail has a forward swept trailing edge and a big dorsal fin.

 At the front the 748 can be recognised by the blunt nose and more in particular the narrow eyebrow cockpit window above the last regular window.